• Art magazine

 photo of r architecture @rarchitecture_melbourne, via unsplash

-bathroom also attractive.
-Round, free-standing bathtubs made of marble or natural stone are a popular choice in the Wabi-Sabi.
+The bathroom receives considerable attention.
+Round, freestanding bathtubs made of marble or natural stone are a popular choice in the Wabi-Sabi style.

 (To display the Pinterest Board you must have approved the cookies)

-Chic combinations of metal and oak wood complement the equipment of a modern bathroom in the Wabi-Sabi Style.
-In particular, the connection of black metal and naturally grasped wood ensure an exciting character.
+Chic combinations of metal and oak beautifully complement the furnishings of a modern bathroom in the wabi-sabi style.
+The combination of black metal and naturally grained wood, in particular, creates a captivating character.

 polyresin material is often used.
 It is a liquid synthetic resin that is also generally referred to as an alabrite, cast marble, marble, poly-nature, or polystone.